Homemade Lotion Recipe

 Plus it's not too girly, so it's a great moisturizer for men.

-Here's a quick rundown of the benefits of the essential oils in this body lotion recipe: Frankincense, patchouli and sandalwood are powerful skin-healers.
+Here's a quick rundown of the benefits of the essential oils in this body lotion recipe: Frankincense, patchouli and sandalwood are great for rejuvenating skin so it glows with health.

 Homemade Lotion Recipe